Japan National Route 58

 National Route 58 (国道58号, Kokudō Gojūhachi-gō) is a Japanese national highway connecting the capital cities Kagoshima and Naha of Kagoshima Prefecture and Okinawa Prefecture, respectively.
 With a total length of 884.4 km, it is the longest national highway in Japan, though it measures only 245.2 km on land.
 The highway begins at an intersection with National Routes 3 and 10 in Kagoshima.
 From Kagoshima, it travels southwest along the first island chain that divides the Pacific Ocean from the East China Sea.
 From the north to the south, it has sections on the islands of Tanegashima, Amami Ōshima, and finally, Okinawa.
 On Okinawa it ends at an intersection with National Routes 330, 331, and 390 in Naha.

 Route description

-This very unusual road has continuous numbering over disconnected segments on the islands of Kyūshū, Tanegashima, Amami Ōshima, and Okinawa.
+This unusual, yet scenic, island highway is made up of several disconnected segments across the islands of Kyūshū, Tanegashima, Amami Ōshima, and Okinawa.
 The road has a total length of 245.2 km on land, but it has a length of 884.4 km when its maritime sections are included into its total length, making it the longest national highway in Japan.
 It originates in the prefectural capital of Kagoshima in Kagoshima Prefecture and terminates in Naha, the capital of Okinawa Prefecture.